RV Alternator Charging Problems - Dec 2018

 Companies tackling these issues include Redarc (Australia/New Zealand) and Sterling (UK).
 Both use the main (starter battery) voltage to know what the alternator is doing and optimise auxiliary charging accordingly.
 The units also protect auxiliary batteries against excess voltage.

 Vehicles with variable voltage alternators monitor both load and charge via a chassis to starter battery cable – or a Y-shaped cable.
 The cable must not be altered in any way.
+This is because it acts a so-called 'current shunt' that assists measure all that's going on electrically.
+If changed in any way that may cause the alternator to be fed with incorrect data that may drastically affects charging.

 When adding RV appliances in RVs that use the chassis as a negative lead return – all such negative returns from RV appliances MUST be to the chassis side of this cable – not directly to the battery negative terminal.
 Unless this is done, charging cannot work correctly.